Massachusetts music

 Why should we be interested in the music of E.A.
 Jones today?

-Because it is of such high quality and represents what a rural 19th century composer could accomplish outside of a large city, like Boston.
+Because it is of such high quality and represents what a then rural 19th century composer could accomplish outside of a large city, like Boston.

 Give his music a chance and you might be surprised how enjoyable it is to listen to.